-It’s hard to turn on the TV these days without hearing about “fake news.”
-The proliferation of fabricated “facts” and ignored truths are a great menace to our society.
-As others have pointed out before, we’ve been living with fake news in consumer-level nutrition messaging for years.
+The proliferation of fabricated “facts” and ignored truths is a menace to our society.
+As others have pointed out, we’ve been living with fake news in consumer-level nutrition messaging for years.
 It doesn’t matter how many PhDs a person may have—standing in front of the nutrition bookshelf at the bookstore is a sure path to an overwhelming sense of confusion and uncertainty.

-Recently a new book has captured public attention, The Plant Paradox, by Steven Gundry, MD, focused on the surprising claim that lectins are the source of most, perhaps all human disease.
-It’s too time consuming to swat away every bit of nonsense that hits the popular media in nutrition, but we’ve been getting a lot of questions about this book and its premise, that lectins are the true culprit of our ills.
+A book that has captured public attention for the past few years is The Plant Paradox, by Steven Gundry, MD, focused on the surprising claim that lectins are the source of most, perhaps all human disease.
+It’s too time consuming to swat away every bit of nonsense that hits the popular media in nutrition, but we’ve been getting a lot of questions about this book and its premise that lectins are the true culprit of our ills.

 Dr. Gundry writes on his website, “I believe I’ve discovered some unconventional truths about human nutrition.”
 Unconventional?
 Yes.
 Truths?
 Not so fast.
 The Plant Paradox is written by an author who reminds us of his distinguished career in medicine, including his experience in research.
 Dr. Gundry says, “with all modesty” that he has “found there is a common cause for most health problems” and further that “it is based on ample research, including [his] own papers, published in peer-reviewed medical journals, but that no one has put it all together before.”
 He goes on to say that so-called “health ‘experts’ have pointed to our laziness, our addiction to fast food” etc., but according to him, “sadly, they are wrong … [and that] … the real cause is so well hidden that you would never have noticed it.”

-This sounds like we’ve come across quite the amazing secret, just now uncovered by Dr. Gundry.
+It sounds like quite a secret uncovered by Dr. Gundry.
 So, he wants to educate us—but about what?
 The first hint comes from the book’s title, “The Plant Paradox.”
 A reader might think, “Aha, perhaps something is wrong with all that whole grain, vegetable nonsense after all!
 I like this.
-I knew that there was a reason why I never liked veggies and why I should, instead, be eating grass-fed meat!
+I knew there was a reason I never liked veggies and why I should instead be eating grass-fed meat!
 This book is for me!”

-So, what, specifically, is wrong with plants?
-According to this book, it’s not only about that awful gluten that we have heard so much about but about a whole class of “highly toxic, plant-based proteins called lectins” of which gluten is a member.
+But what, specifically, is wrong with plants?
+According to this book, it’s not only about that awful gluten that we have heard so much about but an entire class of “highly toxic, plant-based proteins called lectins” of which gluten is a member.
 He says that “lectins are found not only in grains like wheat but also in the ‘gluten-free’ foods like … many fruits, vegetables, nuts, beans and conventional dairy products,” which “many of us regard as healthy.”
 After consumption, they “incite a kind of chemical warfare in our bodies, causing inflammatory reactions that can lead to weight gain and serious health conditions.”

-On pages 68-70, Dr. Gundry offers an enormous list of ailments that have resolved in patients following his lectin-avoidance protocol, including a huge variety of autoimmune diseases, cancer, heart disease and some of its risk factors, weight problems, slow infant growth, mental health problems, and some neurological conditions like Parkinson’s, dementia, and “cramps, tingling, and numbness.”
-These would be earth-shattering findings, if true.
+On pages 68-70, Dr. Gundry offers an enormous list of ailments that have resolved in patients following his lectin-avoidance protocol, including numerous autoimmune diseases, cancer, heart disease and some of its risk factors, weight problems, slow infant growth, mental health problems, and some neurological conditions like Parkinson’s, dementia, and “cramps, tingling, and numbness.”
+These would be earth-shattering findings.

-It’s particularly alarming because these findings lie in opposition to well established observations about diet and health.
+It’s particularly alarming because these findings contradict well-established observations about diet and health.
 For one, populations who have transitioned to rich, Western diets generally adopt a diet lower in lectins.
 A transition to a Western diet is characterized by more meat, more added fats and sugars, and fewer beans and whole grains.
 One of the commonalities of the blue zones, areas of long-lived populations, is that they consume legumes (and Americans, by and large, don’t).
-Consumption of beans has been shown to be beneficial for a wide range of diseases, including diabetes, heart disease, cancer, and in weight management (Dr. Gundry allows vegetarians and vegans to eat beans, but only those that have gone through a pressure cooker, and yet research demonstrating the huge array of benefits of consuming beans does not require pressure cookers).
-Increased whole grain consumption, compared to low whole grain consumption, has been shown to be beneficial for a wide range of chronic disease as well, including early death and death from cardiovascular disease.
+Consumption of beans has been shown to be beneficial for a wide range of diseases, including diabetes, heart disease, cancer, and weight management (Dr. Gundry allows vegetarians and vegans to eat beans, but only those that have gone through a pressure cooker; yet so much of the research demonstrating the benefits of consuming beans does not require pressure cookers).
+Increased whole grain consumption, compared to low whole grain consumption, has been shown to be beneficial for a wide range of chronic diseases, including early death and death from cardiovascular disease.

 It gets worse from there.

-Many of his references do not offer any support for the statements he makes in the text or are misrepresented.
+Many of his references do not support his statements or are misrepresented.

-And this is just a few example from the first couple chapters.
+These are just a few examples from the first couple of chapters.
 What makes this particularly insulting is that this author is a highly credentialed biomedical professional.
-Surely, therefore, he knows what a reference should be, and what counts as robust “scientific literature.”
+Surely he should know what a reference should be and what counts as robust “scientific literature.”
 How then can he reference his claims so poorly?
 This has got to be either willful negligence or astonishing incompetence.

 Even more egregious are the wild claims he makes with no referencing at all, which is most of the text.
 There are some rather random inaccuracies.
 Sometimes it almost seems like this author is just making things up that sound good.